BioGenerator Ventures

 Series A in 2018

-Canopy Biosciences is a biotechnology company specializing in research tools for gene editing, molecular biology, and personalized medicine.
-Founded in 2016 and headquartered in St. Louis, Missouri, the company offers a range of products and services designed to enhance scientific discovery in biomedical research.
-Its gene editing technology, known as TUNR, facilitates targeted modifications in the genome by inserting polyA tracks into specific coding regions, which reduces mRNA levels and subsequently suppresses protein expression.
-This innovative approach supports researchers at universities, research institutions, and within the biotechnology and pharmaceutical sectors, advancing the fields of genetic engineering and gene expression analysis.
+Canopy Biosciences, founded in 2016 and headquartered in St. Louis, Missouri, is a biotechnology company specializing in research tools for genetic engineering, molecular biology, and personalized medicine.
+The company offers a comprehensive range of products and services designed to facilitate gene editing, gene expression analysis, and bioprocessing.
+One of its key technologies, TUNR, targets translation elongation by inserting polyA tracks into specific coding regions of the genome, effectively reducing mRNA levels and suppressing protein expression.
+This innovative approach supports biomedical researchers at universities, research institutions, and within the biotechnology and pharmaceutical sectors, accelerating scientific discovery and enhancing the field of genetic engineering.
 Canopy Biosciences operates as a subsidiary of Bruker Corporation.

 Kypha